Women in dance: Cabaret

 Women started to sing and dance in the cabarets of Paris in the 1890s, emphasizing the female body by introducing seductive movements highlighting their breasts and hips.
 Most of them had no formal training, the exception being Cléo de Mérode (1875–1966) who left the Paris Opera to perform at the Folies Bergère.
 The major choreographer was Algerian-born Mariquita (1830–1922) who became ballet director at the Folies Bergère and the Opéra Comique.
-Stars of the period included the Spanish La Belle Otero from Galicia who gained fame at Charles Franconi's Cirque d'été in 1890, Émilienne d’Alençon (1869–1946) who danced at the Folies Bergère, and Dutch-born Mata Hari (1876–1917) who from 1905 became famous for her Indonesian-inspired temple dance, first in Paris and then in other European capitals.
+Stars of the period included the Spanish La Belle Otero from Galicia who gained fame at Charles Franconi's Cirque d'été in 1890, Émilienne d'Alençon (1869–1946) who danced at the Folies Bergère, and Dutch-born Mata Hari (1876–1917) who from 1905 became famous for her Indonesian-inspired temple dance, first in Paris and then in other European capitals.
 La Goulue (1866–1929) is remembered for dancing the cancan at the Moulin Rouge in the 1890s.

 African American Dance

-Before WWII racism influenced dance in a drastic way.
-During this time they had social Dances such as the swing, jitterbug, and lindy hop that black people created to please rich white people.
-Dance was therapy or a drug because, during the great depression it was a way for them to find happiness, dancing brought races together, and even just watching it made people feel better about what they were already going through.
-After WWII dance was transformed into something that everyone could easily learn how to do even if they were just starting.
-It was becoming more of a street social dance that everyone could enjoy and even though there was still racism but in different ways, dance was a way to enjoy life and was a new way to entertain and it was for everyone to enjoy.
-Other dances like: The Charleston, Pattin' Juba, Jive, Spank the baby, and Boogie Back etc. became major dance staples for the black community and many other communities of dance and social dance.
-These dance styles set the foundations of present-day Jazz Technique.
+Before World War II racism influenced dance in a drastic way.
+During this time they had social dances, such as the swing, jitterbug, and Lindy Hop, that black people created to please rich white people.
+Dance was therapy or a drug because during the Great Depression it was a way for them to find happiness, dancing brought races together, and even just watching it made people feel better about what they were already going through.
+After WWII, dance was transformed into something that everyone could easily learn how to do even if they were just starting.
+It was becoming more of a street social dance that everyone could enjoy and even though there was still racism but in different ways, dance was a way to enjoy life and was a new way to entertain.
+Other dances like the Charleston, Pattin' Juba, Jive, Spank the baby, and Boogie Back became major dance staples for the black community and many other communities of dance and social dance.
+These dance styles set the foundations of present-day jazz technique.